-Notice is hereby given that the Annual Meeting of Stockholders of BioCryst Pharmaceuticals, Inc., a Delaware corporation (the "Company"), will be held at our corporate offices at 4505 Emperor Blvd., Suite 200, Durham, NC 27703 on Wednesday, May 24, 2017 at 11:00 a.m., Eastern Daylight Time, for the following purposes:
+Notice is hereby given that a Special Meeting of Stockholders of BioCryst Pharmaceuticals, Inc., a Delaware corporation (the "Company"), will be held at our corporate offices at 4505 Emperor Blvd., Suite 200, Durham, NC 27703 on Tuesday, October 30, 2018 at 10:00 a.m., Eastern Daylight Time (the "Meeting"), for the following purposes:

-- 1. To elect the three directors nominated in this proxy statement to serve for a term of three years and until a successor is duly elected and qualified; - 2.
-To ratify the selection of Ernst & Young LLP as our independent registered public accountants; - 3.
-To approve an amendment to the Stock Incentive Plan to, among other things, increase the number of shares available for issuance under the Stock Incentive Plan by 1,000,000 shares; - 4.
-To hold an advisory vote approving the Company's executive compensation; - 5.
-To hold an advisory vote on the frequency of future advisory votes on the Company's executive compensation; and - 6.
-To transact such other business as may properly come before the meeting or any adjournment thereof.
+- 1. To approve an amendment to the Stock Incentive Plan to, among other things, increase the number of shares available for issuance under the Stock Incentive Plan by 4,400,000 shares; and - 2.
+To transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE IN FAVOR OF PROPOSALS 1, 2, 3, AND 4, AND "1 YEAR" WITH RESPECT TO PROPOSAL 5.
-The proposals are further described in the proxy statement.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE IN FAVOR OF PROPOSAL 1.
+The proposal is further described in the Proxy Statement.

-The Board of Directors has fixed the close of business on March 28, 2017 as the record date for the determination of stockholders entitled to receive notice of and to vote at the meeting or any adjournment thereof.
-The meeting may be adjourned from time to time without notice other than announcement at the meeting, and any business for which notice of the meeting is hereby given may be transacted at any such adjournment.
-A list of the stockholders entitled to vote at the meeting will be open to examination by any stockholder, for any purpose germane to the meeting, during ordinary business hours, for a period of at least ten days prior to the meeting at the principal executive offices of the Company in Durham, North Carolina.
+The Board of Directors has fixed the close of business on September 19, 2018 as the record date for the determination of stockholders entitled to receive notice of and to vote at the Meeting or any adjournment thereof.
+The Meeting may be adjourned from time to time without notice other than announcement at the Meeting, and any business for which notice of the Meeting is hereby given may be transacted at any such adjournment.
+A list of the stockholders entitled to vote at the Meeting will be open to examination by any stockholder, for any purpose germane to the Meeting, during ordinary business hours, for a period of at least ten days prior to the Meeting at the principal executive offices of the Company in Durham, North Carolina.